pyeventsourcing/eventsourcing/docs/topics/user_guide/aggregates_in_ddd.rst

     datastore.setup_tables()

-Now, let's define an application class that uses the domain and infrastructure code developed above.
+Define an application class that uses the domain model code above, and infrastructure and policy classes from the library.

 .. code:: python